sreenijanarayanaa/SpringProfiles/README.md

 This project demonstrates how to use **Spring Boot Profiles** to manage environment-specific configurations (e.g., development, testing, and production).

+**=> Profiles <=**

+-> They allows us to seperate parts of application configuration and make it only available in  certain environments -> It's like having different settings for our application depending upon the situation.
+-> For ex, we might need one set of settings for dev, one for testing and yet another for production.
+-> It's like having different playlists in our music app- one for working out, one for relaxing etc.
+-> Each playlist sets a different mood just like each profile sets up a different environment.

 ## 🚀 Features

 - Environment-specific configuration using profiles